debashishthakur/RAG/README.md

 - Uploading vectors to the index
 - Performing similarity searches

+## Documentation

+All steps of the project, including detailed explanations of the implementation and room for further improvements, have been documented and uploaded as PDF files.
+These documents can be found in the `docs/` directory of this repository.
+Please refer to these PDFs for in-depth information on:

+- Data preprocessing techniques
+- Model architecture and training process
+- Chunking strategy implementation details
+- Pinecone integration and optimization
+- Performance metrics and evaluation results
+- Potential areas for future enhancements

 ## Contributing

 Contributions to this project are welcome.
 Please follow these steps: